2022 Camp Counselor Application Process

 - References should not be completed by relatives.
 They should be from 4-H advisors, teachers, guidance counselors, youth organizational coordinators, or other individuals who would be familiar with the applicant's character, leadership skills, and maturity.

-New applicants will be asked to attend an interview with the selection committee on one of two dates January 7 or January 12.
+New applicants will be asked to attend an interview with the selection committee.
 Returning camp counselors will be contacted if an interview is requested.

 Due to limited positions available, not all applicants will be selected.
 While we believe that being a camp counselor can be a great opportunity for learning and growing, we also have to take into account the safety and experience of the campers.
 Parents expect to send campers to a camp with trained, mature leaders as the role models for their children.
 Therefore, it is imperative that we look at maturity, experience, leadership qualities, and characteristics of outstanding role models when making selections.